GeneralTask/task-manager/frontend/README.md

 2. `cd frontend/`

+3. `npm install`

-3. Authenticate with cloudflare (get credentials from John): `wrangler login`
+4. Authenticate with cloudflare (get credentials from John): `wrangler login`

-4. `npm run build` - this builds with generaltask.io links built in
+5. `npm run build` - this builds with generaltask.io links built in

-5. `wrangler publish`
+6. `wrangler publish`

-6. Check out your work at https://generaltask.io
+7. Check out your work at https://generaltask.io

 ---